John Dowland: Career and compositions

 He later wrote what is probably his best known instrumental work, Lachrimae, or Seaven Teares, Figured in Seaven Passionate Pavans, a set of seven pavanes for five viols and lute, each based on the theme derived from the lute song "Flow my tears".
 It became one of the best known collections of consort music in his time.
-His pavane, "Lachrymae antiquae", was also popular in the seventeenth century, and was arranged and used as a theme for variations by many composers.
+His pavane "Lachrymae antiquae" was also popular in the 17th century, and was arranged and used as a theme for variations by many composers.
 He wrote a lute version of the popular ballad "My Lord Willoughby's Welcome Home".

-Dowland's music often displays the melancholia that was so fashionable in music at that time.
+Dowland's music often displays a melancholia rare in music at that time, and he pioneered it together with Johann Froberger.
 He wrote a consort piece with the punning title "Semper Dowland, semper dolens" (always Dowland, always doleful), which may be said to sum up much of his work.

 Richard Barnfield, Dowland's contemporary, refers to him in poem VIII of The Passionate Pilgrim (1598), a Shakespearean sonnet:

 Published works

-Only one comprehensive monograph of Dowland's life and works, by Diana Poulton, is available in print.
+Until 2024, only one comprehensive monograph of Dowland's life and works, by Diana Poulton, was available in print.
+A more updated biography by K. Dawn Grapes was published in July 2024.
 The fullest catalog list of Dowland's works is that compiled by K. Dawn Grapes in John Dowland: A Research and Information Guide (Routledge, 2019).
 The numbering for the lute pieces follow the same system as Diana Poulton created in her The Collected Lute Music of John Dowland.
 P numbers are therefore sometimes used to designate individual pieces.